-P2X7 receptors are ATP-gated ion channels that contribute to inflammation and cell death.
-They have the novel property of showing marked facilitation to repeated applications of agonist, and the intrinsic channel pore dilates to allow the passage of fluorescent dyes.
-A 60-s application of ATP to hP2X7 receptors expressed in Xenopus oocytes gave rise to a current that had a biphasic time course with initial and secondary slowly developing components.
-A second application of ATP evoked a response with a more rapid time to peak.
-This facilitation was reversed to initial levels following a 10-min agonist-free interval.
-A chimeric approach showed that replacement of the pre-TM1 amino-terminal region with the corresponding P2X2 receptor section (P2X7-2Nβ) gave responses that quickly reached a steady state and did not show facilitation.
-Subsequent point mutations of variant residues identified Asn-16 and Ser-23 as important contributors to the time course/facilitation.
-The P2X7 receptor is unique in having an intracellular carboxylterminal cysteine-rich region (Ccys).
-Deletion of this region removed the secondary slowly developing current, and, when expressed in HEK293 cells, ethidium bromide uptake was only \sim 5% that of WT levels, indicating reduced large pore formation.
-Dye uptake was also reduced for the P2X7-2N β chimera.
-Surprisingly, combination of the chimera and the Ccys deletion (P2X7-2NBdelCcys) restored the current rise time and ethidium uptake to WT levels.
-These findings suggest that there is a coevolved interaction between the juxtatransmembrane amino and carboxyl termini in the regulation of P2X7 receptor gating.
+P2X7 receptors are ATP gated ion channels that contribute to inflammation and cell death.
+They have the novel property of showing marked facilitation to repeated applications of agonist and the intrinsic channel pore dilates to allow passage of fluorescent dves.
+A 60s application of ATP to hP2X7 receptors expressed in Xenopus oocytes gave rise to a current that had a biphasic time course with initial and secondary slowly developing components.
+A second application of ATP evoked a response with a more rapid time to This facilitation was reversed to initial levels following a 10 minute agonist free interval.
+A chimeric approach showed replacement of the pre-TM1 terminal region with the corresponding P2X2 receptor section (P2X7-2Nβ) gave responses that quickly reached steady state and did not show facilitation.
+Subsequent mutations of variant residues identified N16 and S23 as important contributors to the time-course/facilitation.

+The P2X7 receptor is unique in having an intracellular carboxyl terminal cysteine rich region (Ccys).
+Deletion of this region removed the secondary slowly developing current and when expressed in HEK293 cells ethidium bromide uptake was only ~5% of WT levels indicating reduced large Dye uptake was also pore formation. for the P2X7-2Nβ chimera. reduced Surprisingly, combination of the chimera and the Ccys deletion (P2X7-2N\beta delCcys) restored current rise time and ethidium uptake to WT levels.
+These findings suggest there is a co-evolved interaction between the juxta-transmembrane amino and carboxyl termini in regulation of P2X7 receptor gating.

-The widespread role of ATP as an extracellular signaling molecule activating excitatory P2X receptor ion channels has become apparent in the more than 20 years since the initial cloning of the receptors (1).
-The seven P2X receptor subunits (P2X1-7) have intracellular amino and carboxyl termini, two transmembrane (TM)2 segments, and a large extracellular ligand binding loop (2-4).
-The subunits assemble to form a variety of homo- and heterotrimeric receptors with a range of properties (1, 5).
-One feature that can be used to distinguish receptor subtypes is the time course of the response.
-This ranges from rapid desensitization during the continued presence of ATP for P2X1 and P2X3 receptors, P2X2 and P2X4 receptor mediated responses that have a monophasic rise, are relatively sustained (for 10-s agonist application), and readily reproducible, to P2X7 receptors where their initial slow onset kinetics can speed dramatically with repeated stimulation where prolonged or repeated applications are required to reach a steady state response (a process referred to as facilitation or sensitization) (1, 5).
-The transient activation of P2X1 receptors in platelets contributes to thrombosis (6).
-P2X2 receptor mutations that render the channel non-functional have been associated with hearing loss (7), and knockout mouse studies have revealed several neuronal roles (for a review, see Ref.
-1).
-P2X7 receptors are expressed on immune cells (8) and have roles in inflammation/pain sensation (9), and responses show plasticity dependent on the duration of stimulation, leading to changes in morphology and, ultimately, cell death (10).
-Therefore, the temporal characteristics of the receptor are likely to play an important role in their signaling and, therefore, their physiological and pathophysiological roles.
+The widespread role of ATP as an extracellular signalling molecule activating excitatory P2X receptor ion channels has become apparent in the more than 20 years since the initial cloning of the receptors (1).
+The seven P2X receptor subunits (P2X1-7) have intracellular amino and carboxyl termini, two transmembrane (TM) segments and a large extracellular ligand binding loop (2-4).
+The subunits assemble to form a variety of homo- and hetero-trimeric receptors with a range of properties (1,5).
+One feature that can be used to distinguish receptor sub-types is the time-course of the response.
+This ranges from rapid desensitization during the continued presence of ATP for P2X1 and P2X3 receptors, through P2X2 receptor mediated responses that have a monophasic rise, are relatively sustained (for 10s agonist application), and readily reproducible, to P2X7 receptors where their initial slow onset kinetics speed dramatically with repeated prolonged or repeated stimulation and applications are required to reach a steady state response (a process referred to as facilitation or sensitization)(1,5). transient activation of P2X1 receptors in platelets contributes to thrombosis (6).
+P2X2 receptor mutations that render the channel non-functional have been associated with hearing loss (7) and knockout mouse studies have revealed several neuronal roles (for review see (1)).
+P2X7 receptors are expressed on immune cells (8), have roles in inflammation/pain sensation (9), and responses show plasticity dependent on the duration of stimulation leading to changes in morphology, and ultimately cell death (10). temporal characteristics of the receptor are likely to play an important role in their signalling and thus their physiological and pathophysiological roles.